 You see – chances are that the verb ‘to tolerate’ isn’t in your active vocabulary so you may be struggling with it.
 But you definitely know words ‘put’ and ‘up’ so you just need to know that ‘put up’ can be used to describe a situation when you’re no OK with something but you allow it to happen for some reason or another 😉

 P.S.
-Are you ready to get on the fast track to spoken English fluency?
+Are you serious about your spoken English improvement?
 Check out my English Harmony System HERE!